 No, we use a subscription model only.
 This is mutually beneficial to clients and us: to maintain our client base we must provide excellent service and an evolving, improving product.
 In return our clients receive the benefits of these efforts for an extremely reasonable monthly charge.
 The bulk of subscription revenue goes back into product development thus maintaining a virtuous circle.

-If you would like to run the software using higher quality data (at least for US symbols) than Yahoo! this can be had from IQ Data Feed.
+If you would like to run the software using higher quality data (at least for US symbols) than Yahoo! or Google this can be had from IQ Data Feed.
 If you do not have IQ you can download the necessary software here and get a 14 day free trial by signing up here.
 In the 'Referral box' put "Trent 14 day trial".

 This ensures any issues you may encounter are handled by a dedicated rep who knows all about ArbMaker, Trent Smalley.
 If you decide after the 14 days to take out an IQ subscription to use ArbMaker make sure you remind them to waive the $50 set-up fee they otherwise charge.